-All records in a foreign language must include the originals accompanied by an English translation.
-When all of the above forms and required information is received by the Admissions Office, the applicant will then be considered for admission (an I-20 form will not be issued to any individual until all required information has been received and approved by the Admission Office).
+When all of the above forms and required information is received by the Admissions Office, the applicant will then be considered for admission (an I-20 form will not be issued to any individual until all required information has been received and approved by the Admissions Office).
+Once the documents stated above have been received, verified, and approved, an I-20 will be generated.
+At this point the student will be processed and assigned their student ID number and login credentials.

 All students must enroll by the last scheduled day of registration of each term.
-Foreign students must register for 12 credits or more to be certified on the I-20 form.
+TVCC does not currently allow enrollment of international students in our Aviation programs.